 Personal data breaches must be reported to the data protection regulator without undue delay, and in any event within 72 hours.

-All high risk breaches also require notification to the data subjects concerned.

-In addition, processors must inform their controller customers when they become aware of any personal data breach.
+All high-risk breaches also require notification to the data subjects concerned.
+In addition, processors must inform their respective data controllers when they become aware of any personal data breach.